 While social media management is centered around managing social media accounts, social media marketing focuses on designing and executing a strategy that will enable the business to generate leads and make sales.

-Be that as it may, both of them share similar metrics on the social media platform themselves like:
+Be that as it may, both of them share similar metrics on the social media platform themselves:

 - Email signups